DoubleK123/Forecast-App/README.md

 # Forecast-App
-Developed a weather forecast application for 3 cities Toronto, Waterloo, Kitchener
+Developed a weather forecast application for 3 cities Toronto, Waterloo, Kitchener using a weather API.